• Skip to primary navigation

 For more inspiration, also browse all healthy comfort food recipes.

-A variety of roasted vegetables mixed with orzo and tossed in a garlic-balsamic dressing!
-Easy to customize and great for packed lunches, potlucks, etc.
+Rainbow roasted vegetables are tossed with orzo, fresh herbs, and a lemon-vinegar dressing!
+It's easy to customize with the season, and great for packed lunches, potlucks, etc.

 Print Recipe Pin Recipe Comment